hamkjb/Powershell/README.md

 PowerShell script to manage Appx packages on Windows.
 The script creates an allowlist of specific packages and removes any applications that aren't on this list.
 This script provides a systematic way to manage Appx packages based on your specified allowlist.
 Just ensure that the list is comprehensive and accurate to avoid unintended removals.

+<h2>Network Adapter Infomation</h2>

+To retrieve information about the network adapters, including their names, status, MAC addresses, and associated IPv4 addresses.

 <h2>Remove Windows Bloatware</h2>

 This PowerShell script is designed to manage local group policies on Windows machines.